tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 		 - A mound of masks, locked in a rictus smile carved into dried green stalks, covered in the
 		 - Can only see moments of extreme positive emotion
  - **[[The Stalk Seer]]:**
-	 - Knighted
+	 - Sanctuary
 		 - Enter a grand structure of stalks bent hutlike into curved shapes in sequence,
 		 - Stalk fiber sits around the room in large piles being woven by acolytes,
+	 - Acolytes
+	 - Seer
 		 - stalk seer sits on a mat nots in the stalk open and reveal eyes, much more down to earth in this way
 		 - it can telepathically communicate w/ u
 		 - It can see through eyes in the stalks, but it cannot see the past or the future
  - **Rotten Seer:**